oslabs-beta/NextView/README.md

 <p>
 [Add more info on hooking up app to dashboard]
-[Add images]
 </p>

 ### Overview Page

+<p>[Add image of Overview Page]</p>

-The NextView dashboard defaults to the Overview page, where you can see performance metrics for your entire Next.js application.
-You can see specific values of a graph when you hover over it.
+The NextView Dashboard automatically lands the Overview page that provides an overview of performance metrics for your entire Next.js application.
+Specific values can be seen by hovering over the graph.

+Metrics displayed on the page include:

 - Average page load duration (in milliseconds)
 - Total number of traces